richwednesday/bybit-funding-play/README.md

 # bybit-funding-play
-a script to collect funding by shorting perps on bybit exchange | hedge by longing futures. reduce trade fees by submiting a limit order for one contract and a market order for other contract once limit order is filled.
+A script to collect funding by shorting perps on bybit exchange | hedge by longing futures.
+Reduce trade fees by submiting a limit order for one contract and a market order for other contract once limit order is filled.

 create a `config.js` file like below: